-SJ6 Are you satisfied with governmental and international aid toward your community?
-1 Very satisfied; 2 Satisfied; 3 Not satisfied et satisfied at all; 8 DK; 9 NAEconomic1Humanitarian1State of law1Good Governance1Security Sector Reform12348 3 9 3 9 ., Pers onal experience with violent extremism prevention policies PE1 Are aware of programs in your community dedicated to prevent violent extremism?
-Yes No DK NA 1 2 8 9 All answer s excepte d 1 à go to GBV PE2 Are one of the organizations or countries involved in PVE present in your community?
-Government services or local organization EU UN Germany France Other countries (please specify) NGO (please specify) DK NA 1 2 3 4 5 6 7 8 9 If DK or NA go to GBV PE3 Do you think that organizations working PVE in your community help to maintain peace and social cohesion?
-Yes No DK NA 1 2 8 9 If DK or NA go to GBV PE4 Based on your personal experience how do you describe the magnitude of this contribution to peace and social cohesion?
+SJ6 Are you satisfied with governmental and international aid toward your 1 Very satisfied; 2 Satisfied; 3 Not satisfied a satisfied at all; 8 DK; 9 NA enoug h; 4 Not community?
+8 9 8 9 8 9 8 9 8 9 Pers onal experience with violent extremism n prevention policies PE1 Are aware of programs in your community dedicated to prevent violent extremism?
+Yes No DK NA 1 2 All answer s excepte d 1 à go to GBV PE2 Are one of the organizations or countries involved in PVE present in your community?
+Government services or local organization EU UN Germany France Other countries (please specify) NGO (please specify) DK NA 2 3 4 5 6 7 8 If DK or NA go to GBV PE3 Do you think that organizations working PVE in your community help to maintain peace and social cohesion?
+Yes No DK NA 2 8 If DK or NA go to GBV PE4 Based on your personal experience how do you describe the magnitude of this contribution to peace and social cohesion?
 Generous Sufficient Very weak DK NA 1 2 3 8 9 If DK or NA go to GBV PE5 Which of the following descriptions fits better with this contribution?
-The right type of assistance Well targeted - to right beneficiaries Wrong targeted - to wrong beneficiaries Wrong type of assistance Made the situation worse Other DK 1 2 3 4 5 8 9
+The right type of assistance Well targeted - to right beneficiaries Wrong targeted - to wrong beneficiaries Wrong type of assistance Made the situation worse Other DK NA 1 2 3 4 5